🕒 22 min read · 📝 4389 words

 This third woe can lead to spiritual death or unbelief, as mentioned in Rev 18:23, unless one remains steadfast in faith.

-The person speaks like a dragon to the unsaved and unsealed believers (Rev 9:4), turning the delusion into a verbal, evangelistic mission (Revelation 13:14-15).
+The person speaks like a dragon to the unsaved and unsealed/backslidden believers (Rev 9:4), turning the delusion into a verbal, evangelistic mission (Revelation 13:14-15).

 The “beast image” comes to life—the lie becomes a living system—and the deluded believer compels others to embrace the same deception.

-People without allegiance to the Beast Spirit aren’t recognized by the Beast Image System and aren’t allowed to take part in buying and selling (perceived temple activity).
+People without allegiance to the Beast Spirit aren’t recognized by the Beast Image System, and they aren’t allowed to take part in buying and selling (perceived temple activity).

 Jesus overturning this system is illustrated in Matt 21:12-13, Mark 11:15-18, Lk 19:45-47 and John 2:13-16.